veHRz/MultifunctionTools/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. - see the [LICENSE](https://github.com/veHRz/MultifunctionTools/blob/master/LICENSE.md) file for details.
+This project is licensed under the MIT License. - see the [LICENSE](https://github.com/veHRz/MultifunctionTools/blob/master/LICENSE.md) file for details.

 ---